On the Diffusion of Test Smells in LLM-Generated Unit Tests: Background and Related Work

-Despite advances in prompt engineering, including techniques like Chain-of-Thought (CoT)~\cite{wei2022chain} and Tree-of-Thoughts (ToT)~\cite{yao2024tree}, LLMs still face challenges in achieving the quality of manually written tests.
-Although prompt engineering can reduce some test smells, achieving comparable coverage and quality remains difficult.
-Our study addresses this gap by examining how prompt engineering can improve the quality and maintainability of LLM-generated tests.
+Despite advances in prompt engineering, such as techniques like Chain-of-Thought (CoT)~\cite{wei2022chain} and Tree-of-Thought (ToT)~\cite{yao2024tree}, LLMs still encounter challenges in achieving the quality of manually written tests, particularly in terms of maintaining clarity and minimizing test smells~\cite{siddiq2024using, ouedraogo2024llms}.
+Recent studies further highlight that LLM-based test generation can suffer from instability across generations, overfitting to benchmarks, and sensitivity to prompt variations~\cite{xu2024benchmarking, he2024unitsyn, hartmann2023sok}.
+Although advanced prompting strategies can mitigate some issues, achieving comparable coverage, readability, and maintainability remains challenging.
+This gap is critical, as it directly impacts the long-term reliability of LLM-generated tests.
+Our study addresses this gap by systematically analyzing how prompt engineering shapes test smell prevalence and maintainability.